tbensky/selenium-peoplesoft/README.md

 Also, in terms of staying synced, when I make changes, I just tell Selenium to delete what in PS and re-enter everything.
 I also usually run the script in blocks, having it only enter all classes of a given kind (i.e. all PHYS-121s, etc.) so I don't rely too much on seamless completion of a very large entry job.
 All told now, it's just a computer talking to a computer, so it's no sweat for me.
 I had a grand plan of using Selenium to probe differences, but that got too messy.

 Lastly, this script can successfully 'type in' a 200 line CSV file I need in about an hour.
-This is an error free hour, which I can run on its own in a virtual desktop, while I get other work done.
+Long?
+Short?
+I don't know.
+What I do know is that after this hour, I have an error-free data entry job done.
+I can run the job its own in a virtual desktop, while I get other work done in another.
 Once when working this all from home, I even took a nap while the script was off and running.
+How's that for data entry?